 Individual plans had been on their radar, but because of that nasty “subsidy cliff” only about 9 of them actually got discounts on health insurance, making it a wash as far as the budget goes.
 That was until the ARPA unlocked new discounts for the team.
 Now all 25 employees qualify for discounts, which means they now save $147,000 per year.

 In one year, they’ve been able to turn the corner.
-Whereas in the thick of the pandemic they thought they may have to shut their doors, they now have found great coverage for far cheaper!
+Whereas in the pandemic they thought they may have to shut their doors, they now have found better coverage!

 How will you handle your upcoming 18% increase on health insurance?